isofit/isofit/README.rst

 The subdirectories contain:

+* bin/       - command line scripts for calling isofit and sunposition
 * data/      - shared data files
+* docs/      - documentation
 * examples/  - example runs packaged with input data and configuration files
-* isofit/    - the main Python codebase, with the top-level program isofit.py
+* isofit/    - the isofit Python module including utilities and tests
-* utils/     - general purpose utilities and routines for the advanced user
-* tests/     - unit tests for use by pytest
+* logs/      - Pytest logs
+* recipe/    - conda release recipe

 If you use ISOFIT in your research or production, we ask that you cite the precursor publication: